hellomuthu23/react-context-example/README.md

 1. **Add Components**: It's time to add the components and play the game.

-   - Add `AddPlayer.tsx` component: This component will the responsible to adding new players to the game and updating the GameState using dispatch actions.
+   - Add `AddPlayer.tsx` component: This component will be responsible for adding new players to the game and updating the GameState using dispatch actions.
 We can access the GameState/Reducer using the useContext Hook here, `useContext(GameContext)`

     ```ts
     export const AddPlayer = () => {